 If skin or the eyes are exposed to nanomaterial, rinse with plenty of water.

 If nanomaterial is inhaled, move into fresh air.
-If respiratory irritation or breathing problems persist, seek medical attention.
+If respiratory irritation or breathing problems persist, seek medical attention as described in the Lab Safety Guide.

 Store all nanomaterial in well-sealed containers.
 Label the container with the chemical identity of the material and add the term “nano.”